NCAA Bracket Predictions 2019: Sleeper Teams Destined for Deep Runs

 More so than most winners of one-bid leagues, it looks like they could make some noise.

-Murray State Racers (Projected Seed: 12)
+Murray State Racers (West Regional, No. 12 Seed)

 Record: 27-4, 16-2 in Ohio Valley

-Note: Editor’s note: Information in this piece has been updated to reflect seeding and region placement for each team.